Snail kites soar the marsh seeking snail delights.

 Canal and powerline levees are good places to view wildlife.
-Alligators are ubiquitous.
-You may also encounter white-tailed deer, raccoons, common opossums, armadillos, river otter, bobcats, rabbits, and rats.
+Alligators are common throughout the area.
+You may also encounter white-tailed deer, raccoons, opossums, armadillos, river otters, bobcats and rabbits.

 Wildlife Spotlight: Green Tree Frog